 Since Springshare automatically adds Let’s Encrypt security certificates for domains, you don’t even need to worry about purchasing / installing your own security certificate.
 We’ve taken care of all of that for you!**

-Check that your sites are set to Require HTTPS: LibApps Admins can go to LibApps > Admin > Domains and Certificates and look at the list.
+Curious to know if your sites already Require HTTPS?
+LibApps Admins can go to LibApps > Admin > Domains and Certificates and look at the list.

 HTTPS is the new baseline for website security and secure browsing on the Internet in 2020.
 Updating mixed content items and requiring that your Springy apps always load over HTTPS is ensuring that your users have a secure, seamless experience – and they’ll thank you for it!
 Thanks for partnering with us to ensure a smooth transition for everyone.